GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 ## Unrolled For

-\ref TNL::Algorithms::UnrolledFor is a for-loop that it is explicitly unrolled via C++ templates when the loop is short (up to eight iterations).
+\ref TNL::Algorithms::unrolledFor is a for-loop that it is explicitly unrolled via C++ templates when the loop is short (up to eight iterations).
-The bounds of `UnrolledFor` loops must be constant (i.e. known at the compile time).
+The bounds of `unrolledFor` loops must be constant (i.e. known at the compile time).
 It is often used with static arrays and vectors.

 See the following example:

-\include UnrolledForExample.cpp
+\include unrolledForExample.cpp

 Notice that the unrolled for-loop works with a lambda function similar to parallel for-loop.
-The bounds of the loop are passed as template parameters in the statement `Algorithms::UnrolledFor< 0, Size >`.
+The bounds of the loop are passed as template parameters in the statement `Algorithms::unrolledFor< int, 0, Size >`.
-The parameters of the static method `exec` are the lambda functions to be performed in each iteration and auxiliary data to be passed to the function.
+The parameter of the `unrolledFor` function is the functor to be called in each iteration.
-The function gets the loop index `i` first followed by the auxiliary data `sum` in this example.
+The function gets the loop index `i` only, see the following example:

 The result looks as:

-\include UnrolledForExample.out
+\include unrolledForExample.out

-The effect of `UnrolledFor` is really the same as usual for-loop.
+The effect of `unrolledFor` is really the same as usual for-loop.
 The following code does the same as the previous example:

 ```cpp